 Section 704 requires the books to be kept, but no precise estimate of fair market value is required.
 If the parties cannot agree and the transaction is an arm’s length transaction, the laws allow all partners to agree on the fair market value.

-The impact of GAAP capital accounting on tax base is minimal, and Sec.
-704(b) capital accounts, are commonly used as a starting point for these other accounts in practice.
+The impact of GAAP capital accounting on the tax base is minimal, and Sec.
+704(b) capital accounts are commonly used as a starting point for these other accounts in practice.

 Main Differences Between GAAP and 704 B

 - GAAP is used to guarantee uniformity in financial statements.
-Whereas 704 (b) is used to highlight the importance of partner allocation.
+In contrast, 704 (b) is used to highlight the importance of partner allocation.

 - The fair market value of an asset can only be modified under specified situations according to GAAP accounting.
-Whereas Section 704 does not require the determination of fair market value but the books must be kept (b).
+Whereas Section 704 does not require the determination of fair market value, the books must be kept (b).